 Academic Planning for Military Families

-Information on Special Education Instruction, Advanced Academic Programs, Graduation Requirements, and Home Instruction
+Information on Academic Programs, Special Education Instruction, Graduation Requirements, and Credits for Home Instruction

 Advanced Academic Programs (AAP)

 FCPS offers flexible deadlines to our students of military parents who are interested in our Advanced Academic Programs

 Our Advanced Academic Programs site provides information about